Auburn in Fauquier County, Virginia — The American South (Mid-Atlantic)

 On October 8, 1863, he ordered the Army forward, advancing along the well traveled routes through Fauquier County.
 He dispatched cavalry under General Stuart to locate the Federal flanks.
 Soon Stuart discovered the Federal army was also in motion and moving on a parallel path along the Orange & Alexandria Railroad, also headed for Manassas.
 In discovering this, Stuart had committed his command along the line of march of the Federals.
 As discussed on the marker, he was effectively cut off from the rest of the Confederate Army.

 General Lee detailed a portion of his army to fight through the Federal line of march and regain contact with Stuart, resulting in the Second Battle of Auburn, or Coffee Hill.
 Meanwhile, further to the east, Confederate General A.P.
-Hill located elements of the Federal Army moving through Bristoe Station, some of which had just
+Hill located elements of the Federal Army moving through Bristoe Station, some of which had just been in action with Stuart's

 The fighting here at Auburn was part of a fast moving and somewhat confusing to follow campaign through Fauquier and Prince William Counties.